 Applications that communicate over the traditional fixed network via voice modem are affected by the switch to IP.
-Swisscom plans to replace the traditional fixed network connections with IP-compatible telephone lines by the end of 2017.
+Most lines were switched to IP by the end of 2017.
 At the beginning of 2018, the full migration of customer lines to IP began across Switzerland to help drive the phasing out of the old infrastructure in those areas.
-Customers who did not migrate to an IP product by then will be helped to do so by Swisscom.
+Customers who did not migrate to an IP product then should do so as quickly as possible.
+Swisscom will provide them with support.
 All modem applications that are affected need to be modernised in advance to ensure their reliable continued operation.

 Applications such as alarm systems, franking machines, remote controls, remote monitoring, building services, industrial systems, electricity meters and many others that currently transmit signals with a modem over the traditional fixed network (analogue or ISDN).
 Many systems are not affected because they only use the mobile network to transmit information or they are already IP compatible.